Noise Detection with Spectator Qubits and Quantum Feature Engineering: Conclusion

 There are limitations and extensions that can be explored in the future.
 The first and most challenging limitation is the assumption that we have labeled characterization data.
 In other words, we are able to associate the characterization to a particular noise profile.
 We have discussed the possibility of doing this in some practical situations, but it is still a complex procedure generally.
 This cannot be avoided because we used supervised learning methods to design the protocol.
 However, there is a rich literature about unsupervised learning in which we can classify examples into classes without the requirement of knowing the labels beforehand.
 This might work for noise detection applications because we are not interested in the label itself (as is the case in many applications such as object detection in images).
 Another limitation is the assumption of the known fixed mapping between the data and spectator noise profiles.
 It will be interesting to design protocol to characterize this map.
 Alternatively, it might be possible to design a graybox that takes into account both qubits so that we do not need to characterize the map separately.

 There are other limitations that come from the use of ML methods such as the requirement of large datasets for training, which can cause problems for large quantum systems.
 Therefore, a theoretical analysis of the optimal observables would help in reducing the amount of required measurements.
-In this paper, we chose a heuristic that allowed us to select a small set instead of a informationally-complete set.
-It would be interesting to explore theoretical tools such as quantum information theory to do this task.
+In this paper, we chose a heuristic that allowed us to select a small set instead of an informationally-complete set.
+It would be interesting to explore theoretical tools such as quantum information theory (see \cite{huang2022learning}) to do this task.
 Additionally, we saw that in situations where the control is constrained, the distinguishability between noise profiles is affected.
-It will be an interesting theoretical extension to study this problem and understand how exactly the trade-offs occur.
+It will be an interesting theoretical extension to study this problem and understand how exactly the trade-offs occur, incorporating perhaps ideas from quantum information theory such as quantifying quantum state distinguishablity and statistical distance measures between noise profiles.
 This would facilitate the design of the protocol, because if we know that one or more profiles are not distinguishable under our control constraints, then we do not need to have different graybox models and datasets for them.
+It is also possible to extend this protocol to multi-qubit systems, at least in principle.
+To mitigate the exponential explosion with increasing the number of qubits, we can make use of the fact that any multi-qubit quantum gate can be decomposed into a single- and two-qubit gates which reduces the size of the learning and optimization components of the problem, as one needs to learn the $V_O$ relative to single and two qubit control pulses and optimize a multi-qubit gate.
+The overall cost of this stage will generally not scale favorably, and so in principle one would like to enforce locality so that the potential number of data qubits is bounded.